 Use a Scheduler

-It wouldn’t be a Social Media post without me harpeing on about Scheduling.
+It wouldn’t be a Social Media post without me harping on about Scheduling.
 Seriously, if you aren’t using a scheduler, why the heck not?!
-There is no way I would be able to run all my social media’s if I didn’t use one.
+There is no way I would be able to run all my social media platforms if I didn’t use one.

-I use Buffer for scheduling all my SM platforms and I seriously can’t recommend it enough.
+I use Buffer for scheduling all my social media and I seriously can’t recommend it enough.
 It has made such a difference to my online work.

 Some thoughts on Facebook

 I’m still not sure whether Facebook is great for writers.
-For keeping up to date, I prefer using an author’s blog/website rather than Facebook.
-For interaction I prefer Twitter and for enjoying their content I prefer blog and Instagram.
+For keeping up-to-date, I prefer using an author’s website rather than their Facebook.
+For interaction, I prefer Twitter and for enjoying their content I prefer blogs and Instagram.

 I said early on how this is not my favourite social media platform and truthfully I am still on the fence about whether to just close it down.
 I am planning on being more organised with my content because at the moment I am definitely not using it to the full potential.